tomtharum/eleventy-kickstart-blog/src/content/posts/bestkdb.md

  - chasis made of plasic entirely

-  This keyboard is a solid purchase for the cost with quiet rattly-less stablizers and the the keycaps match the scheme of the keyboar.
+  This keyboard is a solid purchase for the cost with quiet rattly-less stablizers and the the keycaps match the scheme of the keyboard.
 The doubleshot PBT keycaps are made to last years and years without getting greasy are the legends fading.
 For this price point you would've expected alluminium chasis but it is made out of plastic.